 Elder Safe also is a member of the Washington County Elder Abuse Multidisciplinary Team, which is comprised of the District Attorney's Office, Adult Protective Services, every law enforcement agency in the county, mental health, and other community partners.
 The Washington County Multidisciplinary Team reviews difficult elder abuse cases, develops investigative guidelines, identifies needed training, and helps coordinate procedures among agencies and other activities.

 The criminal justice system has historically been offender focused and driven.
 Elder Safe assures that the needs of victims and their families are met.

 Elder Safe speakers can discuss elder abuse, or elder abuse prevention, with your community group.
 To arrange for a speaker call (503) 846-6048.

 The program is in part financed through the Victims of Crime Act, a federal fund generated by fines, penalty assessments, forfeited bonds and literary profits collected by the federal government from convicted federal criminals.

 Elder Safe relies on volunteers to help with victims' assistance.
 Requirements include an interest in older adults and the criminal justice system.
 Volunteers are asked to commit to a minimum of four hours a month for 1 year.
 Free training is provided.
 Current volunteers include accountants, bank officials, retirees, Sheriff Reserve Deputies and others.
 For more information call Marcia at (503) 846-6048.

 Other Sources of Information:

 It is common for a person with Alzheimer's or a related dementia to wander and become lost.
 This can be dangerous, life threatening and the stress can weigh heavily on family and caregivers.
-Washington County Sheriff's Office is pleased to participate in Project Lifesaver.
-Visit our Project Lifesaver page to learn more.
+Washington County Sheriff's Office is pleased to participate in Project Lifesaver and a new program called Help Me Home.